-The new campaign, which KFC is calling the “re-Colonelization” began from a need to engage the millennial market.
-According to Kevin Hochman, KFC’s chief marketing officer, before the campaign started only 2 out of 5 millennials had even tried KFC.
+The new campaign, which KFC is calling the “re-Colonelization,” began from a need to engage the millennial market.
+According to Kevin Hochman, KFC’s chief marketing officer, before the campaign started, only two out of five millennials had even tried KFC.

 Their solution was to refocus their marketing on their original spokesman, who hadn’t appeared in advertising since 1994, according to AdAge.

 Like other brands, did KFC attempt to build its new brand persona around a single actor?
 Quite the opposite!
 Instead, they relied on their existing Colonel Sanders persona and used the personalities of many different comedians to make their marketing distinctive yet consistent.

 Your own content marketing can learn from their example.
 Do you have one person creating all of the content for your brand?
 While it can be tempting to center all of your messages around your Founder, CEO, or other executives, it limits your potential to scale that content.